-K) Other assets
+I) Other assets

-The item "other assets" primarily includes value added tax receivables from the Italian state resulting from the acquisition of leasing properties and receivables other than from banking transactions.
+The item "other assets" primarily includes receivables other than from banking transactions.
 Moreover, other assets also include property and buildings which primarily were used as collateral by borrowers and which are now to be realised in disposing of impaired commitments (rescue acquisitions).
 These assets are shown as "assets held as collateral" and are evaluated as reserves in accordance with IFRS 5.
 In this context, expenses and income are presented in other expenses and income as "income or expenses concerning assets received as collateral".